yinzara/flux/site/introduction.md

----
-title: Introducing Weave Flux
-menu_order: 10
----

 Continuous delivery is a term that encapsulates a set of best practices that surround building, deploying and monitoring applications.
 The goal is to provide a sustainable model for maintaining and improving an application.

 The promise of continuous delivery relies upon automation and in recent years the automation of building and testing software has become commonplace.
 But it is comparatively difficult to automate the deployment and monitoring of an application.
 [Weave Cloud](https://cloud.weave.works) fixes this problem.

 Weave Flux is a tool that automates the deployment of containers to Kubernetes.
 It fills the automation void that exists between building and monitoring.